12 Service migration in mobile edge computing

 We provide a basic characterization of the optimal policy.

 Hence, policy \(μ\) performs at least as well as policy \(π\).
-The above procedure can be repeated so that all the mitigation actions to a location farther away from the user can be removed without increasing the overall cost.
+The above procedure can be repeated so that all migrations to a location farther away from the user can be removed without increasing the overall cost.
+Thus, we have constructure a history dependent policy that satisfies the required property.

 Notes